-The Draft MSDF was advertised for public comment during March 2019.
-Comments received are summarised in the table below.
-Several observations can be made related to the comments received, addressed under themes in the paragraphs below.
+The Draft MSDF was advertised for public comment during March 2019, and again during May 2019.
+Comments received during both rounds are summarised in Tables 51 and 52.
+Several observations can be made related to the comments received, addressed under themes in the pargaraphs below.